globoglobito/price-tracker/docs/SECRETS.md

 ## 📋 Overview

-The Price Tracker application requires **4 Kubernetes secrets** to be created in the `price-tracker` namespace:
+The Price Tracker application requires the following Kubernetes secrets in the `price-tracker` namespace:

-1. `postgres-secret` - PostgreSQL database credentials
+- `postgres-secret` (required) – PostgreSQL database credentials
-2. `app-secrets` - Application-specific secrets
+- `docker-registry-secret` (required) – Docker Hub authentication for pulling images
-3. `docker-registry-secret` - Docker Hub authentication for private images
+- `price-tracker-postgres-credentials` (optional; only if using Bitnami Helm PostgreSQL)
-4. `price-tracker-postgres-credentials` - Bitnami PostgreSQL Helm chart credentials
+- `scraper-proxy` (optional) – HTTP/HTTPS proxy for scraper pods if needed

 ## 🔧 Prerequisites